tafaust/pyCrow/README.md

     $ source ./venv/bin/activate
     $ pip install -r requirements.txt

-Finally, you will need a `redis` Message Broker running.
-The suggested installation is via `docker`.
-Make sure to have the `docker` daemon running and install `redis` by typing the following in your console

-    # docker run --name crow-redis -d -p 6379:6379 redis

 By now, you should have the framework installed and be able to start it.
-If not, please open up an issue for that.
+If not, please open up an issue with your system specs and the error you ended up with.

 ## Getting Started
 TBD